Updated March 2021 to remain up to date and accurate.

 Oliviada olive oil would be ideal on brochette with tomatoes, seafood appetizers, faro salads, marinated gilthead, roast potatoes, legume puree or soups, risotto with artichokes, mussels au gratin, salmon tartar, stewed cuttlefish, baked poultry or lamb, mozzarella cheese.

-Greek Regions producing one of the Best Olive Oil Worldwide 2019 / 2020
+Greek Regions Producing one of the Best Olive Oil Worldwide 2020 / 2021

 Due to the growing popularity of Protected Designation of Origin oils (short name PDO), there are now 17 PDO regions in Greece.
 Greece has hundreds of olive varieties and types, usually named after the areas in which they are grown.
 Every region’s fruit is affected by the geomorphology of its location and produces olive oil with distinct characteristics.